German Scientists Report Success In Antibiotic Research

 Press contact:

 PhDr.
-Sven-David Müller, Head of Public Relations, Leibniz Institute DSMZ-German Collection of Microorganisms and Cell Cultures GmbH
+Sven-David Mller, Head of Public Relations, Leibniz Institute DSMZ-German Collection of Microorganisms and Cell Cultures GmbH

 Phone: ++49 (0)531/2616-300